Error loading page.

 ebook

-An incredible memoir by a trailblazing voice in women's, queer and Māori liberation movements
+An incredible memoir by a trailblazing voice in women's, queer and Maori liberation movements

-Shortlisted for the Ockham New Zealand Book Awards 2025
+***Winner of the general non-fiction award at the the Ockham New Zealand Book Awards 2025***

 'Remarkable.
 At once heartbreaking and triumphant' Patricia Grace

-In the 1950s, a young Ngāhuia is fostered by a family who believe in hard work and community.
+In the 1950s, a young Ngahuia is fostered by a family who believe in hard work and community.
 Although close to her kuia, she craves more: she wants higher education and refined living.
-But whānau dismiss her dreams.
+But whanau dismiss her dreams.
 To them, she is just a show-off, always getting into trouble, talking back and running away.

-In this fiery memoir about identity and belonging, Ngāhuia te Awekōtuku describes what was possible for a restless working-class girl from the pā.
-After moving to Auckland for university, Ngāhuia advocates resistance as a founding member of Ngā Tamatoa and the Women's and Gay Liberation movements, becoming a critical voice in protests from Waitangi to the streets of Wellington.
+In this fiery memoir about identity and belonging, Ngahuia te Awekotuku describes what was possible for a restless working-class girl from the pa.
+After moving to Auckland for university, Ngahuia advocates resistance as a founding member of Nga Tamatoa and the Women's and Gay Liberation movements, becoming a critical voice in protests from Waitangi to the streets of Wellington.

 'Extraordinary, vivid, riveting.
 I learned, I laughed and I wept over this book' Dame Fiona Kidman